 Stephen is called a martyr because he forgave the men who stoned him.
 His martyrdom was his forgiveness.
 He broke the chain of revenge by forgiveness.
 Stephen was able to forgive because he fixed his gaze on Jesus, he stared at heaven which is made of love.
 His martyrdom that was his forgiveness had caused Saul to repent then Saul would become St. Paul.
 Violence is defeated by love, the death by life (Pope Francis)

-The crown of martyrdom makes the gate of heaven opened and makes us seeing Jesus Christ.
-Stephen was the first man seeing Jesus and the gate of heaven was opened to him.
+The crown of martyrdom makes the gate of heaven open and makes us see Jesus Christ.
+Stephen was the first man to see Jesus and the gate of heaven was opened to him.
 Then he said, “Behold, I see the heavens opened, and the Son of Man standing at the right hand of God.”

 When the gate of heaven is opened and Jesus stands on the right hand of God, it means that Jesus welcomes us to His kingdom.
-The martyrdom is the key to open the gate of heaven and to see Jesus in the sky.
+Martyrdom is the key to opening the gate of heaven and seeing Jesus in the sky.
 The crown of martyrdom is bestowed on those who bear witness of faith.
 The crown of martyrdom is made from blood.
 But this blood will be the glory of faith and truth.
 This blood will change the crown of martyrdom to become the crown of glory.
 Why?
-The reason is like stated in the first antiphon: my soul clings to you because my body has been tortured for you, Oh my God.
+The reason is as stated in the first antiphon: my soul clings to you because my body has been tortured for you, Oh my God.
 And finally, we are crowned with the crown of glory made of spirit and glee.
 The quote from St. Fulgentius: